top of page

 Please check their website for updates

 Stop number twenty-seven is Cathedral Ridge Winery.
-Here you can choose from over thirty award winning wines in their tasting room.
+Here you can choose from over thirty award-winning wines in their tasting room.
 You can also enjoy the beautiful grounds, working winery, and vineyard with stunning views of Mt.
 Hood and Mt.
 Adams.
 All of their wines come from thirteen local vineyards in both Oregon and Washington.
-They can grow everything from a Pinot Noir to Zinfandel to Chardonnay, and Cabernet within a forty mile range.
+They can grow everything from a Pinot Noir to Zinfandel to Chardonnay, and Cabernet within a forty-mile range.

-They have also received numerous awards and you can check out this link to see them if you're interested.
+They have also received numerous awards, and you can check out this link to see them if you're interested.

 541-386-2882 or 800-516-8710

-Open daily year-round: November thru March: 11-5;
+Open daily year-round: November through March: 11-5.

-April thru October: 11-6
+April through October: 11-6

 541-386-2607